tmforshaw/Operating-System/README.md

 ------------------------

+## Notice
+This project is not longer under development

 ## Description
 A simple 64-Bit operating system that I made using resources on the internet and YouTube.
 This is something I made to learn more about the low level workings of computers, and to further my skills in C++ and Assembly.
 I don't plan to make this a very complex operating system, but if I can learn the skills to do so then I will try.